SadeghPouriyanZadeh/machine_learning_glossary/README.md

 Thus, the vector representation for this tweet would be [1, 0, 1], indicating that it has a negative sentiment due to the negative word "butcher".

 ***

+* **Tokenization** $\equiv$
+the process of breaking down a text document or string of text into individual words or terms, known as tokens.
+**Example:**
+Original text: "The quick brown fox jumps over the lazy dog."
+Tokenized text: ["The", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog", "."]

+***